11:59 PM

 I love NYC because it is just the right amount of unpleasant.
 It is a city that will keep you on your toes by throwing curveballs at you—thus, forcing you to pay attention to how fractally interesting it is.
 It is also a city that will floor you with

 I got off after a fifteen-something hour long flight from a different side of the globe.
-After clarifying with an immigration officer that yes I'm a Tourist in your country and even though I may come as a suspiciously single-unit youthful foreigner I intend not to overstay my
+Then I convinced an immigration officer that yes I'm a Tourist in your country and even though I may come as a suspiciously single-unit youthful foreigner I intend not to overstay my